RaphaelBecker/fin_screener/README.md

  * open cmd in project root
  * run `activate.bat`
  * run `streamlit run main.py`
+ * OR double click `finaap.bat` in project root on windows

 ## some of the previews:
 ### Chart Analysis: